dokku/omakase/README.md

 - `error`: Whether an error occurred during processing

 > Todo: How do we expose stdout?
 Should the Status object actually be more structured?
 Should it serialize to json directly for use by ansible?

+The `NeedsExecution()` function should check if the task should be executed.
+This may always return true, or may execute something to figure out if the task still needs execution.

+The `SetDefaultDesiredState()` function can be implemented as shown above, and is used internally to ensure that the task has a default state if the user did not specify one.